trosendal/shiny/Readme.md

 ## A sample size calculator

 This is a slightly fancier example.
-It uses some test in .html files and a sweave file to generate a pdf report for the user.
+It uses some text in .html files and a Sweave file to generate a .pdf report for the user.
 The essential functionality is still in the two files server.R and ui.R

 To run this example set your working directory in R to the shiny directory if you are using R studio just open the .Rproj file.
-Then if you don't have the dependancies: library(shiny) library(epiR) library(knitr) library(shinyAce) you need to install them from cran.
+If you don't have the dependancies: library(shiny) library(epiR) library(knitr) library(shinyAce) you need to install them from cran.
 To produce the pdf report you also need a latex installation.